timescale/docs.timescale.com-content/getting-started/scaling-out.md

 TimescaleDB supports multi-node clustering by leveraging the hypertable and chunk primitives.
 Hypertables are used to handle large amount of data by breaking it up in smaller pieces (chunks), allowing operations to execute efficiently.
-When the amount of data is expected to be beyond what you can handle with a single machine, you can distribute the data chunks over several machines by using *distributed hypertables*.
+When the amount of data is expected to be beyond what a single machine can handle, you can distribute the data chunks over several machines by using *distributed hypertables*.
 Distributed hypertables are similar to normal hypertables, but they add an additional layer of hypertable partitioning by distributing chunks